martinetd/remarkable-shortcuts/README.md

 Read touch events and act on it.

-Current v0 watches for double taps in bottom half, left/right and emulates a swipe left or right
+Current v0 watches for double taps in bottom half, left/right and emulates a swipe left or right, and top to emulate swipe down.

 ## Installation